realA10001986/Lou-s-Cafe-Jukebox/README.md

 ### Sound substitution

-The Jukebox's built-in sound effects can be substituted by your own sound files on a FAT32-formatted SD card.
+The Jukebox's built-in sound effects can be substituted by your own sound files stored on the SD card.
 These files will be played back directly from the SD card during operation, so the SD card has to remain in the slot.

 Your replacements need to be put in the root (top-most) directory of the SD card, be in mp3 format (128kbps max) and named as follows:
 - "alarm.mp3".
 Played when the alarm sounds (triggered by a Time Circuits Display via BTTFN or MQTT);